ecampo12/Advent_of_Code_template/README.md

 - I will try to not post my puzzle input, so you will have to get your own.
 - Go solutions were written in go1.23.2, and may not work on older versions.
 - python solutions were written in python 3.12.3, and may not work on older versions.
-(Got sick around day 18, so switched to python for problems that were easier to solve in python)